A practical guide to ranking prospects — from first evaluation to finished board. No spreadsheet required.

 Cam Ward or Shedeur Sanders?
 Pick one.
 Fernando Mendoza or Jalen Milroe?
 Pick one.
 Repeat this hundreds of times and a ranking emerges automatically.
 This is how Elo rating systems work — the same math behind chess rankings — and it produces surprisingly robust rankings from simple binary choices.

 This is exactly how Big Board Lab's ranking system works.
-It presents two prospects, you pick one, and the Elo system builds your board.
+It presents two prospects side by side with spider charts, scouting reports, and position-specific trait grades, you pick one, and the Elo system builds your board.
 But you can do this with pen and paper too — the principle is the same.
 Binary comparisons are how human brains naturally evaluate things.
-It's easier to say "I like Ward more than Sanders" than to assign Ward an exact number on a 450-player scale.
+It's easier to say "I like Ward more than Sanders" than to assign Ward an exact number on a 458-player scale.

 Once you have a rough ranking, go deeper on the players you care about most.
 Every position has traits that predict NFL success, and evaluating them is how you develop informed opinions that diverge from consensus.